Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 Gorku chittered delightedly, and Leemu sensed he *barely* restrained the urge to deliver some kind of vigorously physical congratulations.
 He knew not to mess up the studio.

-*"Balls* yea, little guy!!
+"*Balls* yea, little guy!!
 Did you talk to her?!"

 "She had cubs with her.
 Besides… I’ll just take little wins right now, you know?"
 Leemu finished the last whisker, then turned around. "...what happened to your nose?"